 Jin was famously spotted getting off a bus by a BigHit staff member on his way to acting class at Konkuk University in early 2011 at the age of 18.
 It’s unknown what the staff member said to him, but it must have been persuasive!
 By the summer of 2011 Jin had signed on as a BigHit trainee (he and Jungkook signed their contracts the same day).
 However, Jin continued to attend university (he did eventually graduate, but with a degree in Art instead of Acting), and lived at home with his parents in Seoul while he trained in singing and dancing at BigHit in the evenings.
 He didn’t move into the dorm until July 29, 2012, the last member to do so.

 Taehyung also has a legendary recruitment story.
-He attended BigHit open auditions in his hometown of Daegu in the summer of 2011 at the age of 15, purely as support for a friend of his who wanted to audition, despite having dreams of becoming a musician himself.
-Staff at the auditions persuaded him to try out as well, and despite having almost no training at all, Taehyung ended up being the only person selected from Daegu that day (he famously told Jimmy Fallon, who asked about the friend he was there to support, that “he failed”).
+He attended BigHit open auditions in his hometown of Daegu in the summer of 2011 at the age of 15, purely as support for a friend of his who wanted to audition, despite having dreams of becoming an idol himself.
+Staff at the auditions persuaded him to try out as well, and despite having almost no training at all (he’d just started dance and singing lessons a couple of months before), Taehyung ended up being the only person selected from Daegu that day (he famously told Jimmy Fallon, who asked about the friend he was there to support, that “he failed”).

 Although the Daegu auditions were supposed to be an early round of many levels, Tae was bumped immediately through and never had to go through the final rounds.
 Instead, he was signed by BigHit right away and moved into the dorm on September 3, 2011.